310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/chiaki_1.md

 {% bubble Chiaki %}
 Oh— You're already done?
 You're incredible as always, Anzu!

 You'd like me to do a final check-up, in case there are any other problems?
-Honestly, I don't feel like there's any problem as long as the hole is stitched up, but… Hmm, let's see…?
+Honestly, I don't feel like there's any problem as long as the hole is patched up, but… Hmm, let's see…?

 Ohhh…!
 It's so neatly done, I can't even tell *where* the rip was in the first place!
 You're amazing, Anzu…☆
 {% endbubble %}